Legal Requirements for Customer Due Diligence in Different Jurisdictions

 Blog / Customer Due Diligence in Different Jurisdictions

-Customer Due Diligence (CDD) is a critical aspect of the global fight against money laundering and terrorist financing.
-It involves the identification and verification of customers to assess and mitigate risks associated with financial crimes.
+Customer Due Diligence (CDD) is a critical aspect of the global fight against fraud, money laundering, and terrorist financing.
+Financial institutions and other regulated entities must perform CDD to identify and verify the identities of customers, assess risks, and comply with global and local regulations.

 What is Customer Due Diligence (CDD)?